zhangster12/Obsidian-BJJ-Notes/Positions/Back.md

 ![Back](https://evolve-mma.com/wp-content/uploads/2022/03/back-mount.jpg)
 # Entry
-Taking the <u>Back</u>:
+## Guards
-- In [DLR](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FDe%20La%20Riva), once the opponent is off balanced, the guard player can take the hooked leg and turn it down to force the passer to their knees and turn them away.
-The guard player can control the hips and gradually climb the <u>Back</u>.
+- [DLR](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FDe%20La%20Riva): When the passer is off balanced, take your hooked leg and turn it down to force them to their knees and turn them away.
+Control the hips and gradually climb the <u>Back</u>.
-- In [Closed Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FClosed%20Guard), taking the <u>Back</u> can happen from an Arm Drag.
+- [Closed Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FClosed%20Guard): From an Arm Drag.

+## Positions
 - In [Technical Mount](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FTechnical%20Mount), the top player can chair sit to the <u>Back</u>.
 - In Turtle Guard, the top player can slide the knee into the knee-elbow space OR breaking the bottom player down to the side to take the back.